We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 No matter which AHA you choose, the strong exfoliating effects make your skin more sensitive to the sun.
 Wear sunscreen every morning to prevent burns, age spots, and increased skin cancer risks.

 Glycolic acid provides significant exfoliation.
 This makes it an all-around treatment for many skin concerns.
-And thanks to its antimicrobial properties, it may even help prevent acne breakouts.
+And thanks to its

 Glycolic acid is found in a number of peels, as well as daily skin care products.
 Popular options include:

 - Juice Beauty Green Apple Peel, full strength

 - Mario Badescu Glycolic Acid Toner